 One of the more common things that alarm homeowners is when they notice standing water in the dishwasher days after it was last used.
 Why is there still water near the sump?
+Why is there still water in the bottom of my dishwasher?
 Shouldn’t it have all drained away?
 Well, not necessarily.
-The amount of water left in the tub after use will help determine if your dishwasher has a draining problem.
+The amount of water left in the tub after use will help determine if your dishwasher, or certain dishwasher parts, have a draining problem.

 Some standing water in the dishwasher is normal